Maelmc/Pokermon-Maelmc/README.md

 | ------ | ------ |
 | Hazard Stack | Starts with Glimmet<br/>Adds +1 Hazard per 10 cards in deck at the start of blind |

 Hazard Stack is an hazard-focused deck that would get more hazards in general than any other deck.
-Of course, it starts with Glimmet and Cufant so you get to try them a bit.
-You can also just sell one of the two at the start if you want to try one specifically.

 ## Challenges